nextflow-io/nextflow/docs/process.md

 `contentType`
 : :::{versionadded} 22.10.0
   :::
-: *EXPERIMENTAL: currently only supported for S3*
+: *Experimental: currently only supported for S3.*
 : Allow specifying the media content type of the published file a.k.a.
 [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types).
 If set to `true`, the content type is inferred from the file extension (default: `false`).

 `enabled`